rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 which takes place during World War II.

-The basic game logic and HUD are now complete, and the high definition map for the demo is finished.
+The basic game logic and HUD are now complete, and the high-definition map for the demo is finished.

-Some things are missing, like high definition assets for soldiers or minimal AI for opponents.
+Some things are missing, like high-definition assets for soldiers or minimal AI for opponents.
-But the [demo is playable][OpenCombat_release]and the team would love to hear your feedback!
+But the [demo is playable][OpenCombat_release] and the team would love to hear your feedback!

 [OpenCombat_website]: https://opencombat.bux.fr/
 [OpenCombat_github]: https://github.com/buxx/OpenCombat